paper-toaster/osu-wiki/wiki/Game_Modifiers/Easy/en.md

 ### osu!mania

-**Reduces overall difficulty: more forgiving HP drain, less accuracy required.**

-In [osu!mania](/wiki/Game_Modes/osu!mania), the effects are the same as in osu!taiko, except for the fact that the two additional "lives" *are* granted to the player, and that the slider velocity and default key count will still be the same.
+In [osu!mania](/wiki/Game_Modes/osu!mania), the effects are the same as in osu!taiko, except for the fact that the two additional lives *are* granted to the player, and that the slider velocity and default key count will still be the same.

 ## Trivia